 The only exception to this law is for individuals who are participating in the Division's Trial Hunting Program.
-You can find details about the program in the box below or by visiting wildlife.utah.gov/trial.
+You can find details about the program in the box to the left or by visiting wildlife.utah.gov/trial.

 Proof of hunter education